-The irrigation year has been defined as beginning on November 1st and ending on October 31st.
-Towards the end of the irrigation year in late September and October, senior irrigation diversion demand for natural flow significantly declines resulting in some of the total natural flow becoming available to reservoir water right priorities before the end of the irrigation year.
-Diversion of storage allocations during the irrigation year have been limited to the volumes allocated to spaceholders on the Day of Allocation usually occurring sometime in May, June, or July when reservoir system contents and storage water right accruals reached their maximums.
-Accruals of natural flow to the reservoir water rights in the last few weeks of the irrigation year prior to October 31st are not added to the individual spaceholder allocations issued earlier in the irrigation season.
-Instead, this new storage accrual becomes the first storage accrued to the reservoir water right volumes to be allocated in the following irrigation season.
-This storage accrual in the last few weeks of the irrigation year has been called late-season reservoir fill.
-Late-season reservoir fill can occur anytime between September 15th and the end of the year when reservoir storage water rights are in priority.
+The water right accounting year is defined as beginning on December 1st and ending on November 30th.
+Towards the end of the accounting year in September, October, and November, senior irrigation diversion demand for natural flow significantly declines resulting in some of the total natural flow becoming available to reservoir water right priorities before the end of the accounting year.
+Diversion of storage allocations during the accounting year have been limited to the volumes allocated to spaceholders on the Day of Allocation usually occurring sometime in May, June, or July when reservoir system contents and storage water right accruals reached their maximums.
+Accruals of natural flow to the reservoir water rights in the last few weeks or months of the accounting year prior December 1st are not added to the individual spaceholder allocations issued earlier in the irrigation season.
+Instead, this new storage accrual becomes the first storage accrual to the reservoir water right volumes to be allocated in the following irrigation season.
+This storage accrual in the last few weeks or months of the accounting year has been called late-season reservoir fill.
+Late-season reservoir fill can occur anytime between September 15th and the end of the accounting year when reservoir storage water rights are in priority.

 The earliest date late-season fill is allowed to begin accruing to reservoir water rights in the water right accounting has been called the "reset date" for reservoir water right accrual.
-Resetting of reservoir accrual volumes that previously may have reached (or were close to reaching) their annual water right volume limits on the Day of Allocation earlier in the irrigation season allows these previously filled reservoir water rights to begin accruing additional natural flow when it is available to reservoir priorities in September and October and is included in the following year's storage allocations.
+Resetting of reservoir accrual volumes that previously may have reached (or were close to reaching) their annual water right volume limits on the Day of Allocation earlier in the irrigation season allows these previously filled reservoir water rights to begin accruing additional natural flow when it is available to reservoir priorities in September, October, and November and is included in the following accounting year's storage allocations.